herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Lifecycle System/Arhitecture/Document Lifecycle Architecture.md

 ### 3.3 LayoutNG Integration Components

-New components that bridge Document Lifecycle with LayoutNG:
+New components that bridge LifecycleSystem with LayoutNG:

 - **ConstraintSpaceManager**: Manages constraint spaces for layout
 - **FragmentManager**: Manages layout fragments and their relationships